-In the committee's first year, fiscal 2008, it identified 70 laws relating to Casio's businesses, and listed measures being taken to comply with each law.
-Regarding laws where Casio had deficiencies relating to management cycle operation and manual preparation, the committee analyzed the importance of each risk based on the occurrence possibility and its impact on company management.
-Measures were then prepared to deal first with the risks of higher importance.
+In the early stage of risk management, Casio identified 70 laws relating to its businesses and listed measures being taken to comply with each law.
+Regarding laws where Casio had deficiencies relating to management cycle operation and documented practices, the committee analyzed the importance of each risk based on the possibility of its occurrence and its potential impact on company management.
+Casio implemented measures first to address the risks of higher importance, and developed a system to continue analyzing and addressing risks.

-Casio transferred the risk management function from the Risk Management Committee to the CSR Committee in fiscal 2011.
+In fiscal 2011, Casio transferred the risk management function from the Risk Management Committee to the CSR Committee, and it continues to implement this function.

-Under Casio's risk management, departments with roles most closely associated with certain risks establish the necessary mechanisms to ensure compliance and risk management.
+Under risk management at Casio, departments with roles most closely associated with certain risks establish the necessary mechanisms to ensure compliance and risk management.
 The Internal Audit Department then confirms these mechanisms through internal audits.
 Accordingly, as of the end of fiscal 2011, the relevant departments have the necessary measures in place for management of all risks.
 Now, however, Casio has changed its risk management implementation method.
-It is transitioning to a system whereby the Secretariat regularly monitors the risks identified so far, and confirms whether there are any deficiencies in management cycle processes.
+It is transitioning to a system whereby the Secretariat checks new and revised laws and regularly monitors the risks identified so far, and confirms whether there are any deficiencies in management cycle processes.